AdrianKrebs/datalens/README.md

 ### Server

-Fill out the config.yaml file with your Pinecone API key, index name and environment.
+Copy the .env.example file and fill it out.

 Run the Flask server:

 ```
 cd server
-bash script/start "<your OPENAI_API_KEY>"
+py main
 ```

 ### Client